MonoGame/MonoGame/Documentation/articles/content/why_content_pipeline.md

 If we have a 256×256 32 bit .png texture that we are using in our game, why should a developer bother with compiling to .xnb's, they just want to use the texture as a raw .png file.
 On disk .png is very impressive in its size, that image probably only takes up 2-5 kb on disk, keeping your application package size down.
 Great!

-However, what happens when we load this .png from storage onto a device at runtime (like an iPhone).
-The texture is loaded from storage into memory and decompressed/unpacked from its compressed png format into raw bytes.
-This is done because the GPU on your device does not know how to use a png image directly, it can only use certain types of compression.
-With the image loaded into memory, this takes up 262,144 bytes (256x256x4, the x4 is because we have 1 byte per channel Red, Green, Blue, and Alpha).
+However, when we load the .png from storage at runtime, the texture is then loaded into memory and decompressed/unpacked from its compressed png format into raw bytes.

 > Note that 262 KB  is quite a bit bigger than the compressed size.

-Next a texture is created for that data because your device cannot decompress on the fly (yet) so it has to use that data as is.
+A new texture is then created for that data because your device cannot decompress on the fly (yet) so it has to use that data as is.
 Creating the texture uses 262kb of graphics memory on the GPU.
-That doesn’t sound too bad, but if you are using larger textures say 1024×1024 then you are using 4 MB or more of GPU memory for that one texture.
+That does not sound too bad, but if you are using larger textures say 1024×1024, then you are using 4 MB or more of GPU memory for that one texture.
 Multiply that over the number of textures in your game and you soon run out of texture memory on the GPU.
-Then the GPU has to swap that data out into system memory (if it supports that) or throw an error when you try to create textures that won’t fit into available memory.
+If this happens then the GPU has to swap that data out into system memory (if it supports that) or throw an error when you try to create textures that will not fit into available memory.

 > So to sum up:
 >